1wunderkind/loopgpt-backend/OPENAI_VERIFICATION_REPORT.md

 **Status:** ✅ **OpenAI integration is fully operational!**

-You can now use all AI-powered features of TheLoopGPT backend.
+You can now use all AI-powered features of LooptOS backend.
 The system is ready for production use with intelligent meal planning, nutrition analysis, and predictive health insights.